MicrosoftDocs/power-platform/power-platform/admin/security/security-posture-overview.md

 - **Reactive governance through recommendations**: Admins can identify and act on the top-most, impactful recommendations to improve the posture.
 - **Proactive governance with security features**: Admins can use the rich set of tools and security capabilities available to gain deep visibility, detect threats, and proactively set policies in place to help safeguard the orgainization from vulnerabilities and risks.

 ## Turn on tenant-level analytics

 To use Security Hub in your tenant, turn on tenant-level analytics.
 To turn on tenant-level analytics, see [How do I enable tenant-level analytics?](../tenant-level-analytics.md#how-do-i-enable-tenant-level-analytics).

-The Security Hub landing page takes 48 hours to populate all the insights, as shown below, and until then, most sections on the page display “Not available”.
+The Security Hub landing page takes 48 hours to populate all the insights, as shown below.
+Until the page is populated, most sections on the page display “Not available”.

 :::image type="content" source="media/full-image.jpg" alt-text="this is the description of the full-image.":::